-- We observed the support that people received, spoke with people and staff and gathered information relating to the management of the service. - We used the short observational framework for inspection (SOFI), which is a way of observing care to help us understand the experience of people who could not talk with us. - We reviewed a range of records.
-This included two staff recruitment files, training, records relating to the management of the home and a variety of policies and procedures and quality assurance processes developed and implemented by the provider. - We reviewed five people's care records. - We spoke with seven people living at the service and nine visitors. - We spoke with 11 members of staff, including the registered manager, the regional support manager, the deputy manager, a registered nurse, a maintenance worker, an activities co-ordinator, the chef and care staff.
+We observed the support that people received, spoke with people and staff and gathered information relating to the management of the service.

+We used the short observational framework for inspection (SOFI), which is a way of observing care to help us understand the experience of people who could not talk with us.

+We reviewed a range of records.
+This included four staff recruitment files, training, records relating to the management of the service and a variety of policies and procedures and quality assurance processes developed and implemented by the provider.

+We reviewed five people's care records.

+We spoke with nine people living at the service and two visitors.

+We spoke with eight members of staff, including the registered manager, a registered nurse, an administrator, an activities co-ordinator, the chef and care staff.